 The Art Program is located in the R. Wright Spears Center for the Arts.
 This facility houses large well-equipped studios, darkrooms, a framing and exhibition preparation lab, the Goodall Gallery, classrooms, and faculty and staff offices.
 A ceramics and three-dimensional design studio is located in Cottingham.
 In addition, an Apple computer lab, located in Edens Library, gives students access to the latest in computer-based graphic design and imaging techniques.

 Generous Financial Aid Packages

 - Generous Art Program Scholarships

-- Substantial Academic Scholarships based upon your SAT or ACT scores
+- Substantial Academic Scholarships based on SAT or ACT scores

 - Life or Hope Scholarships (most SC students qualify)